-Trafficking occurs in rural, suburban and urban communities in every state across the U.S. and can be found in legitimate business settings as well as underground markets.
+Trafficking occurs in rural, suburban, and urban communities in every state across the country, and can be found in seemingly legitimate business settings as well as underground markets.
 Anyone can be a target, though traffickers tend to target marginalized and vulnerable individuals.
-Such vulnerabilities may include individuals who have experienced violence and trauma in the past, homelessness, involvement in the child welfare and juvenile justice systems, those who have experienced substance abuse themselves or within their families, immigrants, LGBTQ youth, developmentally or intellectually delayed individuals, and many others.
+Such vulnerabilities may include individuals who have experienced sexual violence and trauma in the past, homelessness, involvement in the child welfare and juvenile justice systems, those who have experienced substance abuse themselves or within their families, immigrants, LGBTQ youth, developmentally or intellectually delayed individuals, and many others.
 Some victims are hidden from plain sight, while others may interact with community members.

 Survivors of sex trafficking often have very complex needs, requiring a multidisciplinary approach to address severe trauma, medical needs, safety concerns, housing, employment opportunities, immigration and other legal issues.

-Find Standards of Service Provision for Human Sex Trafficking Survivors here.
+Find Standards of Service Provision for Sex Trafficking Survivors here.
 These standards are a working document that were developed as part of initial efforts to guide service providers in delivering survivor-centered, trauma-informed, and empowerment-based services to survivors of sex trafficking.
 We expect these standards to change and develop significantly as we gain more experience in this field and establish more evidence-based best practices.

 The Polaris Project and the National Human Trafficking Hotline website provide a wealth of information about human trafficking and the resources available for providers and survivors.
 Click to view their Comprehensive Human Trafficking Assessment.

 For more information on child sex trafficking in Maryland, read the Maryland Safe Harbor Workgroup’s 2018 Final Report.